Abstract Excision and $\ell^1$-Homology: Introduction

 \section{Introduction}

+In order to efficiently compute the value of a (generalized) homology theory on a topological space, a divide and conquer approach is usually most convenient: Given an open cover $X = U \cup V$ of a space~$X$, we want to infer the homology of the latter from the homologies of $U$, $V$ and~$U\cap V$.
+The existence of a link between these objects is guaranteed by the \emph{Mayer-Vietoris sequence}, which in turn is a formal consequence of the Eilenberg-Steenrod axioms\icite[Sec.~10.7]{b:tomdieck08}, in particular the \emph{Excision Axiom}.
+For example, singular homology fulfills the latter, which is the content of the classical \emph{Excision Theorem} \icite[Sec.~9.4]{b:tomdieck08}\mcite[Thm.~2.20]{b:hatcher02}.

-It is well known that \emph{bounded cohomology}~$\Hb^*$ (of spaces) and its sibling \emph{$\lone$-homology}~$\Hl_*$ do not satisfy excision.
+It is known that \emph{bounded cohomology}~$\Hb^*$ (of spaces) and its sibling \emph{$\lone$\-homology}~$\Hl_*$ do \emph{not} satisfy excision.
 For example, $\Hl_k(S^1) \isom 0$ for $k\in\N[\geq1]$, but $\Hl_2(S^1 \wedge S^1) \not\isom 0$\icite[Ex.~(2.8)]{p:loeh08}.
 One can, however, ask the question whether we can somehow enforce those functors to be excisive.
 In other words, can we find a best approximation to those functors (in some precise formal sense) that \emph{is} excisive?

 To answer this question in at least one possible way, we use the abstract and broadly applicable notion of excisive functors in the sense of Goodwillie calculus.
-The natural framework for this abstract setting is the language of \oo-categories, which we will also use where appropriate.
-We show: \begin{introMainTheorem} The best excisive approximation to the $\lone$-chain-complex functor $\Cl\colon\Top_*\to\ChR$ from the right is trivial (i.e. mapping everything to~$0$). \end{introMainTheorem} The precise statement and proof will be given below as \cref{thm:main}.
-In order to import the 1-categorial $\lone$-chain-complex functor to the world of \oo-categories, we use the localization machinery from Cisinski's book\icite{b:cisinski19}, see \cref{rem:localization}.
+The natural framework for this abstract setting is the language of \oo\-categories, which we will also use where appropriate.
+We show: \begin{introMainTheorem} The best excisive approximation to the $\lone$\-chain complex functor $\Cl\colon\Top_*\to\ChR$ from the right is trivial (i.e. mapping everything to~$0$). \end{introMainTheorem} The precise statement and proof will be given below as \cref{thm:l1approx}.
+In order to import the 1-categorical $\lone$\-chain complex functor to the world of \oo\-categories, we use the localization machinery from Cisinski's book\icite{b:cisinski19}, see \cref{rem:localization}.

-\paragraph{Context: \texorpdfstring{$\lone$}{l1}-homology and bounded cohomology.} A basic object in algebraic topology is the \emph{singular chain complex~$C(X,A)$ with real coefficients} of a pair of topological spaces~$(X,A)$.
-Whereas, classically, we take its homology, or we dualize and take cohomology (yielding \emph{singular (co)homology}), we can also obtain a more functional analytic theory: First, we equip $C_n(X)$ with the \emph{$\lone$-norm} associated to the canonical basis, i.e., we set
+\introParagraph{Context: \pdfLOne-homology and bounded cohomology} A basic object in algebraic topology is the \emph{singular chain complex~$C(X,A)$ with real coefficients} of a pair of topological spaces~$(X,A)$.
+Whereas, classically, we take its homology, or we dualize and take cohomology (yielding \emph{singular (co)homology}), we can also obtain a more functional analytic theory: First, we equip $C_n(X)$ with the \emph{$\lone$\-norm} associated to the canonical basis, i.e., we set